-‘Bad Credit’ loans are for those with a less-than-stellar credit report, or little to no credit history at all.
-Ordinarily, these loans may have higher interest rates and greater restrictions compared to other loan options.
+‘Bad Credit’ guarantor loans are for those with a less-than-stellar credit report, or little to no credit history at all.
+Ordinarily, loans for bad credit may have higher interest rates and greater restrictions compared to other loan options.

 This structure helps potential lenders reduce the risk of applicants not repaying their loan.
 However, these loans can prove to be useful if they are managed and budgeted accurately.

-You are unlikely to find companies advertising these loans under ‘bad credit’, however, this is an unofficial name for them.
+You may not find these advertised as bad credit loans however, this is an unofficial name for them.
 A loan that has a higher APR or interest rate will often cover customers with poor credit.

 If you have a low credit score, it may be because you have negative influences on your credit.
 This can result from: